 [Heading amended in Gazette 10 Nov 2000 p.
 6164.]

-11. Issue of early ballot papers
+11. Application for early ballot paper, matters prescribed for (Act s.
+90)

 (1) An oral application for an early ballot paper is to include a statement of the surname and given name of the applicant and the address for which the applicant is enrolled.